Posted by Powee Celdran

 As for Theodora, she grew up following her mother’s profession as an actress and dancer, and so did her sisters, however the contemporary historian Procopius in his book Secret History very much slanders Theodora saying that she was not only an actress but a prostitute that slept with men of high and low birth and performed sexual acts on stage, however in that time actresses were seen as equivalent to prostitutes making them be at the bottom of society unlike today where actors and actresses are international celebrities with the best treatment.
-According to Procopius which will be true in this story’s case, Theodora long before meeting Petrus had performed one very explicit and insane act on stage which was a performance of the story of Leda and the Swan, and here Theodora on stage stripped off her clothes in public, lay down on the ground, and placed bird feed on her naked parts for the swans on stage to feed on.
+According to Procopius which will be true in this story’s case, Theodora long before meeting Petrus had performed one very explicit and insane act on stage which was a performance of the story of Leda and the Swan, and here Theodora on stage stripped off her clothes in public, lay down on the ground, and placed bird feed on her naked parts for the swans on stage to feed on, which turned out to be quite a common act on stage for actresses then.
 Later on, Theodora at 18 met a much older Syrian government official in Constantinople named Hecebolus who she fell in love with, and together they travelled to North Africa as he was appointed by Emperor Anastasius shortly before his death in 518 as the Governor of Libya.

-However, when in Libya Theodora was mistreated and later abandoned by Hecebolus making her decide to leave Libya and temporarily settle in Alexandria, the largest city in Egypt.
+However, when in Libya Theodora was mistreated and later abandoned by Hecebolus making her decide to leave Libya and temporarily settle in Alexandria, the largest city in Byzantine Egypt.
 In Alexandria, she had met their patriarch Timothy III who was actually a Monophysite, and there Theodora began her conversion to the Monophysite Christian faith, and from Alexandria she travelled north to Antioch which is where she met the blue faction’s dancer and Petrus’ informer Macedonia, and with both being dancers for the blue faction, they became close friends.
-Now when back in Constantinople, it was Macedonia in 524 who introduced Petrus to Theodora, and after just a few weeks of getting to know Theodora who was 18 years younger than him, Petrus was already deeply in love with her that he already wanted to marry her.
-It was only here when Petrus was 42 when he would fall in love for the first time with the 24-year-old Theodora, and together they would date in the Hippodrome supporting the blue faction during the races, and Petrus being in a powerful position as the palace guard commander and a senator would have Constantinople’s Baths of Zeuxippus closed down just so that he could bathe privately with her.
+Now when back in Constantinople, it was Macedonia in 524 who introduced Petrus to Theodora, and after just a few weeks of getting to know Theodora who was 18 years younger than him, Petrus was already deeply in love with her that he already wanted to marry her, not so much for her looks but because she had a rather touching story to him that was similar to his as after all both Petrus and Theodora were people who experienced poverty and hardship and had the goals to rise above it.
+It was only here when Petrus was 42 when he would fall in love for the first time with the 24-year-old Theodora, and together they would date in the Hippodrome supporting the blue faction during the races.

-Petrus however had not seen Theodora’s sexual acts on stage, although in this story’s case he would watch her dance something wherein she would use all her energy moving her hands and legs while wearing only something like a rough texture towel around her body and a headpiece of gold and silver.
+Petrus however had not seen Theodora’s sexual acts on stage, although in this story’s case he would watch her dance something wherein she would use all her energy moving her hands and legs while wearing only something like a rough texture although colorful towel around her body with nothing underneath but at least held up by some strings at her waist and one from the neck which goes down to hold her rather large breasts up.
 Together with Macedonia, Theodora here would dance in narrow spaces between daggers sticking out from the ground, and her flexibility as well as the attractiveness of her physique by having a full body which would be even made more significant when dancing would further make Petrus attracted to her.
+With this dance number over, as Theodora undressed herself and so did Macedonia, Petrus happened to sneak in to the dressing room as Theodora removed the band holding up her breasts and opened up the strapless towel dress she was wearing, thus Petrus truly saw how attractive Theodora’s body was when fully naked.
+Petrus eventually would date with Theodora in private at the public Baths of Zeuxippus which he would use his powerful government position to close it down for them only, and here he would truly see the beauty of her body when bathing naked while she would see his naked body too.
 Unfortunately, despite Petrus wanting to marry Theodora so badly, the law back then forbade men of patrician status like Petrus from marrying actresses as they were seen as the bottom of society, however Petrus having his brilliant mind in law had come up with a plan to overturn that law that had been in effect ever since the reign of the first emperor in Constantinople Constantine I the Great in the 4th century by convincing his uncle the emperor to do so.

 In the meantime, as of 525 as well, the conquest of King Kaleb I of Aksum in Yemen had been completed, and thus the entire Kingdom of Himyar there was defeated and fully annexed into Kaleb’s Kingdom of Aksum.
 The Jewish king of Himyar Dhu Nuwas on the other hand according to Arab tradition after losing his kingdom committed suicide by drowning himself in the Red Sea, which would be the case in this story while Kaleb after his conquest would decide to retire after travelling to Jerusalem himself and surrendering his crown at the Church of the Holy Sepulcher, and following this Kaleb had retired to a monastery never to be heard from again.